-- Metal, Stucco and Aluminum siding homes: You can try placing the antenna in a window (that has no metal awnings or metal window screens) and you may potentially have success with reception.
+- Metal, Stucco and Aluminum siding homes: Try placing the antenna in a window with no metal awnings or metal window screens.
+Placing the antenna in a window could avoid signal disruption; however, they will still experience some reception issues.

 - Metal Heat Shields/ Foil faced insulation/Radiant Barriers/Metal Roofs: Heat Shields/radiant barriers are installed in the attic to help insulate the home.
 These are typically found more in cold climates.
-If you have a metal heat shield/radiant barrier an antenna would not work in the attic and a roof or window antenna would be needed.
-Same applies to a metal or tin roof.
+If you have a metal heat shield/radiant barrier an antenna would not work in the attic.
+A roof antenna or placing the antenna in window would work best.
+This same scenario applies to a metal or tin roofs.

 - Mobile homes